 Due to the global warming it gets hotter and hotter – not only we feel this, but also livestock animals.
-Due to heat stress in men and animal behavior and major physiological reactions in the organism change: Thus, shady places are visited, sweat production or panting increases, water absorption is enhanced, and exercise is kept to a minimum.
+Due to heat stress, behavior and major physiological reactions in the organism of human and animal change: Thus, shady places are visited, sweat production or panting increases, water absorption is enhanced, and exercise is kept to a minimum.
 Moreover, feed intake drops, and growth performance of animals is reduced, resulting in substantial economic losses for the farmer.

 After reading the article you will know: